 Expats who are planning to stay in the country are advised to register with one of the international banks in Portugal.
 To get you started, here’s a list of banks and information on the banking system.

 Portugal has an advanced banking system, with its main banks linked up to its national Multibanco system enabling customers to perform a range of actions from their accounts.
 Expats are able to open an account with a Portuguese bank with relative ease and accounts with banks in Portugal can be opened by both residents and non-residents.

-This guide will look at:
+This guide, provided by online bank N26, will look at:

 - Banks in Portugal

-- The best banks in Portugal
+- Banking services in Portugal

 - Opening a Portuguese bank account